 If you feel a little foggy when your treatment is done, you might have a touch of "chemo brain."
 You may notice that you find it hard to concentrate or remember names and dates.
 You may also forget things easily or have trouble doing more than one thing at a time.

 Doctors aren't sure of the exact cause of chemo brain.
 It seems more likely to happen if you had higher doses of chemotherapy.

 Certain chemo drugs can damage cells in your heart.
 Chemotherapy may also increase your odds of having heart problems, such as:

 - Heart attack

-If your doctor plans to give you a medication that could affect your heart, he may ask you to get tests that monitor how well your ticker works.
+If your doctor plans to give you a medication that could affect your heart, they may ask you to get tests that monitor how well your ticker works.